Matt Evers: Dancing on Ice

+Evers is best known for being as a professional skater on the ITV series Dancing on Ice, appearing from the show's inception in 2006 until he announced his departure in 2023.
+Evers remains the show's longest serving professional.

 Filmography

 Personal life

 Evers, who was married to a woman previously, came out as gay in January 2018 in an interview with Attitude magazine.
 He said it was partly the death of his uncle from AIDS and the presidency of Donald Trump that resulted in his decision to announce his sexuality publicly, saying: "I live my life by example, and I want to show young people that what you feel or how you were born isn't something bad."